In this lesson we’re going to cover:

 We’ve let you know which form fields can be used as variables, but we hear you asking – What are variables anyway?
 Good question!

-Variables come in two forms, global variables that are built into your checklists, and variables that you create when you create form fields.
+Variables come in two forms, global variables that are built into your workflow runs, and variables that you create when you create form fields.
 The more form fields you add, the more variables you will have access to.
-You can add variables anywhere in the template editor where you see the magic wand icon
+You can add variables anywhere in the workflow editor where you see the magic wand icon

-Variables allow you to use data you’ve collected in your checklist in other parts of your checklist, as well as pushing that data out to other apps via an integration.
-Say you want to add a summary of all the form fields you collected in a checklist so a manager can take a quick look, without having to go through the whole checklist – variables let you do just that!
+Variables allow you to use data you’ve collected in your workflow run in other parts of your workflow run, as well as pushing that data out to other apps via an integration, or having an integration push data into your form fields.
+Say you want to add a summary of all the form fields you collected in a workflow run so a manager can take a quick look, without having to go through the whole workflow run – variables let you do just that!

 Pro tip: Don’t name all your form fields (variables) in a similar way, e.g. by always using ‘Meeting date’ for all meeting dates even on separate tasks.
-Instead, try naming them in a specific way, for example: ‘Sales Meeting date’ or ‘Project Meeting date’, as this will allow you to identify the correct one you want to use when you need to search for them.
+Instead, try naming them in a specific way, for example: ‘Sales Meeting date’ or ‘Project Meeting date’, as this will allow you to identify the correct one you want to use when you need to search for them as a variable.

-Remember that all the data captured in your checklists can be viewed and exported from your Checklist Dashboard at any time.
+Remember that all the data captured in your workflow run can be viewed and exported from your Reports at any time.

 One of our customers, Alarca Realty, have really seen the benefits of using Process Street in their business.
 Their team…